Cold Opening – Justice W/Judge Jeanine

 - I do believe that this failed Update is a big reason why we need a big overhaul with the cast and let the newbies shine.
 Even though I recall having a mixed reaction regarding Next week’s newbies-led Update, but I still stand by my point regarding the much-needed overhaul.

-- Come to think of it, this is the worst Update since the Regina King episode, mainly due to how rough the commentaries were, and I know that the commentaries weren’t as rough as Lauren’s bombing with the audience or that wretched self-amused and self-congratulatory witch vanity piece with Kate, yet this came of too self-centered and not to mention UNFUNNY.
+- Come to think of it, this is the worst Update since the Regina King episode, mainly due to how rough the commentaries were, and I know that the commentaries weren’t as rough as Lauren’s bombing with the audience or that wretched self-amused and self-congratulatory witch vanity piece with Kate, yet this came of too self-centred and not to mention UNFUNNY.

 Thanksgiving Baking Championship

 - The first installment of this is an absolute classic to me, with Kyle’s part in it giving me possibly the biggest guilty laugh I’ve ever had while watching SNL.
 Yet, I never liked the idea of this becoming recurring, as the current era barely has any actual recurring segments, which allows for far more creativity & freshness.

 - Sarah looked like Chloe from afar in this.

 - Sarah looks fantastic in this & is masking her voice very well.